jacobhal/git-course/11_pull_requests/README.md

 > Rules such as preventing direct pushes, prevent deletion, require status checks before merging can be added here

 ## Working with issues on Github
+Issues are comments from different people, either contributors to the project or external.
+They can be bugs, problems, suggestions for improvements etc.
+Based on issues you may create branches related to them.

+When you commit something or comment on a pull request, you can link the specific issue by adding #<issue-number>.